ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S5A-docker-06-compose-operations/README.md

 At the end of this hands-on training, students will be able to;

-- explain what Docker Compose is.
+- Explain what Docker Compose is.

-- install docker-compose
+- Install Docker Compose

-- explain what the `compose.yml` is.
+- Explain what the `compose.yml` is.

-- build a simple Python web application running on Docker Compose.
+- Build a simple Python web application running on Docker Compose.

 ## Outline